woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 #### Use Multiple Instances

 To further increase productivity, you can start multiple runs at the same time.
+Again, no complex set up is required.
+Just start your runs as usual.
+Domino will take care of the rest.

 <center><img src="http://i.imgur.com/AYIriLr.png" alt="domino_hardware" style="width:400px"></center>

 <br><br>